 If the lab component of the course has been successfully completed, then credit for this may be carried forward, and only the theory sections of the course need be repeated.
 This means that the Lab mark from your previous registration for the course will be used in calculating your final grade for this term.
 Whether or not you qualify for a lab exemption is decided on a case-by-case basis by the Lab Supervisor.
-Students must confirm their eligibility with the Lab Supervisor, Ms. Tamara Rozina, no later than Friday, July 3, 2020.
+Students must confirm their eligibility with the Lab Supervisor, Ms. Tamara Rozina, no later than Friday, July 9, 2021.
 This is not automatically granted.
+Lab exemptions will be considered on a case-by-case basis at the discretion of the Lab Supervisor.

-Students repeating the course, for whatever reason, are not excused from the cuLearn assignments.
+Students repeating the course, for whatever reason, are not excused from the Brightspace assignments.